wogsland/GiftBox/README.md

 ### Build Script
-The build script (`build.sh`) runs unit tests, warns you of any untracked or uncommited files (**these will be included in the optional release to glcoud, but are not yet tracked in github**), minifies the token JavaScript, concatenates the HTML files and optionally pushes to gcloud.
+The build script (`build.sh`) runs unit tests, warns you of any untracked or uncommited files (**these will be included in the optional release to glcoud, but are not yet tracked in github**), minifies JavaScript & CSS, Polybuilds the token and optionally pushes to gcloud.
 For example, to deploy a test build,

     ./build.sh username